 Precoro offers both inventory and contract management capabilities.
 This procurement software supports procurement teams in managing purchase orders, supplier relationships, and procurement processes.
 Precoro’s integration with financial systems and its focus on ensuring compliance and reducing maverick spending make it a tool for achieving procurement excellence.

 Pricing plan: Precoro uses a tiered approach with a focus on providing solutions for different procurement needs.
 This procurement software emphasizes automation and spend analytics to optimize purchasing processes.
-Their pricing model starts with basic functionality and moves up to comprehensive solutions with advanced automation and integration options in three different options.
+Their pricing model starts with basic functionality and moves up to comprehensive solutions with advanced automation and integration options in three different tiers.

 Tipalti